Menu

 Q. Can I use my inflatable hot tub outdoors in the winter?

-A. While you can probably use your inflatable hot tub all year (check the owner's manual to be sure), most models will not function adequately below 40 degrees.
+A. While you can probably use your inflatable hot tub all year (check the owner's manual to be sure), most models do not function adequately below 40 degrees.
 If you want to use yours in the colder months, consider adding additional layers of insulation beneath the ground cloth before setting it up.

 Building an enclosure around your inflatable hot tub can help protect it from the elements.
 Some people set up their inflatable hot tubs inside a garage or basement.
 Just be sure that any water that splashes out cannot damage anything or create safety issues.